YosysHQ-Docs/AppNote-011/docs/source/design.rst

 This then allows the module to be verified independently of the rest of the design.

+If your design already contains blackbox modules, you can use ``cutpoint -blackbox`` to replace all instances of blackboxes with a formal cut point.

 **Q:** Is it possible to blackbox all multipliers in a design?

 **A:** Yes!
 Calling ``cutpoint t:$mul`` after loading the design will add